Public speaking made easy?

 Here are some tips for public speaking made easy.

 (See what I did there?)

 People don't trust a person who does not make eye contact.
-In order to overcome the fear of being judged or ignored by your audience, you have to engage them.
+To overcome the fear of being judged or ignored by your audience, you have to engage them.
 To do this, you need to acknowledge their presence and make eye to eye contact during your speech.

-It might help, if you are able, to get a few friendly faces dispersed in the audience.
-If you know that there are friendly faces, you can search for them and make eye contact with the people in their general vicinity whilst you are speaking.
+It might help if you are able, to get a few friendly faces dispersed in the audience.
+If you know that there are familiar faces, you can search for them and make eye contact with the people in their general vicinity while you are speaking.

 When you give a public speech, peppering it with a lot of "uhs" and "ums" will not instill a lot of confidence in your audience.
 People do not enjoy listening to speakers who put these filler words in while they are speaking.

-For some people these fillers are nervous habits.
+For some people, these fillers are nervous habits.
 If this sounds like you, then you need to deal with the problem before getting up to give your speech.
-Try recording your speech to see if you can spot the triggers that lead you to use fillers.
+Try recording your address to see if you can spot the triggers that lead you to use fillers.
 Then work on eliminating them!

 To get past filler noises, you may have to insert some intentional pauses in your speech.
-Don't be afraid to say nothing at all.
+Don't be afraid to pause, whether than say anything at all.
 Being silent is better than spouting off nervous filler sounds.

 Public speaking made easy?
 It may sound like a bold claim, but you really CAN overcome your nervousness and deliver a knock out speech.

-Put these three tips to work and you'll take great strides toward becoming an effective public speaker.
+Put these three tips to work, and you'll make great strides toward becoming an effective public speaker.